Sudan Airways Flight 109: Sequence of events

-Investigators analysed multiple findings and made a sequence of events based on the findings.
+Investigators analyzed multiple findings and made a sequence of events based on the findings.
 These findings include data from both flight recorders, weather data, information on the airport infrastructure and data collected from flight simulation.

 Prior to Flight 109's landing, the crew had been informed on the weather condition in the airport.
 Khartoum Tower incorrectly reported that a headwind was present at the airport.
 Pilots were also informed on the precipitation in the airport.
 As Flight 109 got its clearance to land, the crew prepared the aircraft for landing.

 Flight 109 touched down at 19:26 local time.
 The indicated airspeed was 140 kn, while the ground speed was 155 kn.
 This indicated that the aircraft was struck by a 15 kn tailwind.
 The crew, however, didn't realize this.
 Due to this, Flight 109 touched down at about 850–900 m from the runway threshold.

 The runway was noted as "very slippery", causing friction coefficient to be greatly decreased.
 The pilot, however, decided not to deploy the autobrake, even though the controller had informed him on the slippery runway.
 The aircraft continued to roll on the runway.
 The crew then decided to deploy the thrust reverser.
 The deactivated left engine thrust reverser caused an asymmetrical power, as the aircraft started to veer to the right.
-The pilot managed to get the aircraft back to the centre line.
+The pilot managed to get the aircraft back to the centerline.

 The captain then applied full braking on both pedals.
 The wheels locked and the anti-skid was turned off.
 Flight 109 overran the runway at a speed of 76 kn.
 The right wing then hit some antennae and approach lights.
 The aircraft had already suffered some kind of fuel leakage on the left wing and right wing.
 As the aircraft hit some structures on the ground, it severed the leakage.
 The fire then started when the aircraft came to a full stop.